What is inside the most intelligent tunnel in the world?

-India's longest road tunnel -- the Chenani-Nashri tunnel road, also known as Patnitop tunnel -- built on the Jammu-Srinagar highway four-lane highway will open to traffic by March end, following a successful completion of trial run.
+India's longest road tunnel -- the Chenani-Nashri tunnel road, also known as Patnitop tunnel -- built on the Jammu-Srinagar highway four-lane highway will be inaugurated by Prime Minister Narendra Modi on April 2, following a successful completion of trial run.
 The work was supposed to be over by March 2016, but a dispute between the construction workers and the executing agency and challenging weather conditions caused the delay.

 Here are some interesting facts about this mammoth tunnel: